hitriy-dmitriy/FAQ-accordion/README.md

 # Frontend Mentor - FAQ accordion
-I added some interaction with and animation, feel free to check it out!
+I added some interaction with this FAQ and animation, feel free to check it out!

 ![Design preview for the FAQ accordion coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋